gaba-dev-1/gaba-dev-1/README.md

 ## 👨‍💻 About Me

-Software Engineer based in Montréal, QC, focused on creating interfaces for gamers, mostly customizable tools designed for in-game usage.
+Software Engineer based in Montréal, QC, focused on creating interfaces and tools for gamers.

 ## 🚀 Projects